opf/openproject/docs/getting-started/my-account/README.md

 You can choose a time zone in which you work and how the comments and changes will be saved.

 Pressing the blue **Save** button will save your changes.

+### Select the high contrast color mode

+In the dropdown menu **Mode** you can pick the color mode.
+The default setting is the **Light mode**.
+You can also select the **Light high contrast mode**, which will significantly increase the contrast and override the color theme of your OpenProject instance.
+This mode is recommended for users with visuals impairment.

 ### Change the order to display comments